enovikov11/enovikov11/README.md

 - 👋 Hi, I’m @enovikov11 and this is my personal pet projects page
-- 👀 My primary occupation is as a Senior Software Engineer at Microsoft Serbia 🇷🇸
+- 👤 Any project you see pinned on my page may be interesting to use or collaborate on
 - 📫 How to reach me https://t.me/enovikov11, https://linkedin.com/in/enovikov11/, or enovikov11 at outlook.com
 - 🌐 Check out my personal web site https://tgr.rs/
-- 👤 Any project you see pinned on my page may be interesting to use or collaborate on
+- 👀 My primary occupation is as a Senior Software Engineer at Microsoft Serbia 🇷🇸
-- 🏢 My portfolio when I was a Yandex employee: https://github.com/yandex/metrica-tag and https://github.com/yandex/metrica-gtm-template
+- 🏢 My Yandex projects: https://github.com/yandex/metrica-tag and https://github.com/yandex/metrica-gtm-template